samirose/sicp-compiler-project/README.md

 * Top-level `define` of values and procedures
 * `set!` top-level and in-scope binding values
 * Support for exported top-level procedure definitions with R7RS libary syntax
+* Basic syntax and semantic error detection and tests for error handling

 ## Features currently under work
-* Tests for compiler error handling and improvements to detected errors

 ## Known issues
 * Open coding of numerical comparison operators produces incorrect results when the operator is applied to more than two parameters